calidion/aex/README.md

 [![Downloads][downloads-image-month]][npm-url]
 [![Dependency Status][daviddm-image]][daviddm-url]

-A simple, easy to use, decorated, scoped, object-oriented micro web server, with async linear middlewares and no more callbacks in middlewares.
+A simple, easy to use, decorated, scoped, object-oriented web server, with async linear middlewares and no more callbacks in middlewares.

 It is a web framework for typescript and nodejs.

-It is also an example:

-1. To show that callbacks in middlewares are not needed with promise/async/await.
-2. To ensure that middlewares should be used in a linear way instead of stacked way which is insecure and false.

-   > For the stacked middleware model will carry response back to the top most so called middleware pushed, where every middleware can access to the body returned.
-It will cause possible system information leak whenever a middleware is used.

-3. To enable data carrier for middlewares to the final handler.

 ## Philosophy